Wallace Arthur

 Wallace Arthur (born 30 March 1952) is an evolutionary biologist and science writer.
 He is Emeritus Professor of Zoology at the University of Galway.
-His most recent book is Understanding Life in the Universe, published by Cambridge University Press, which focuses on the likely extent (how many planets?) and nature (how much like us?) of extraterrestrial life.
+His most recent book is Parallel Worlds: Evolution of Life Across the Cosmos, published by World Scientific, which focuses on the probable nature of extraterrestrial life, and in particular on the question of whether that life is likely to be broadly similar to life on Earth.
 He was one of the founding editors of the journal Evolution & Development, serving as an editor for nearly 20 years.
-He has held visiting positions at Harvard University, Darwin College Cambridge, and the University of Warmia and Mazury in Olsztyn, Poland.
+He has held visiting positions at Harvard University, Darwin College Cambridge and the University of Warmia and Mazury in Olsztyn, Poland.

 Early life and education

 Wallace Arthur was born in Belfast, Northern Ireland, in 1952.
 He attended Friends School Lisburn and Campbell College Belfast.
 He received a BSc in biology from the University of Ulster in 1973 and a PhD in evolutionary biology from the University of Nottingham in 1977.

 Scientific work

 Arthur describes himself as "a bit of a maverick" who likes "making connections across disciplinary boundaries".
 His early work was at the interface between evolution and ecology, his later work at the interface between evolution and development, or ‘evo-devo’.
 His main contributions have been on the origin of animal body plans, the role of developmental bias in evolution, and the evolution of arthropod segmentation.
-His most recent book explores the interface between biology and astronomy, with two key themes: the likelihood of life having evolved on multiple exoplanets, and the nature of that life being probably not too different to life on Earth.
+His most recent books explore the interface between biology and astronomy, with two key themes: the likelihood of life having evolved on multiple exoplanets, and the nature of that life being probably not too different to life on Earth.

-Arthur is a proponent of a more comprehensive evolutionary synthesis that takes into account progress in the field of evo-devo.
+Arthur is a proponent of an expanded evolutionary synthesis that takes into account progress in the field of evo-devo.